jgibsone4/Responsive-Design/README.md

 ## Description

-The motivation of this project was to improve the accessibility, and semantic structure of the website.
-For example, the SEO was updated to help users that may be color-blind, and other users.
-In addition, fix broken links using HTML & CSS, ensure headings followed a sequential .
-The semantic structure included proper heading elements, and images clearly notated with alt wording.
-The project was also built to modify the homepage appearance, and clearly indicate the purpose of each section.  **Potential Future client** work would include addressing Responsive Design that I added to issues.
+The motivation of this project was to gain hands-on experience designing a Responsive website with multiple pages to navigate to using a variety of devices without losing the ease of use for the end-user.
+Through the utilization of Bootstrap I had to troubleshoot, and redesign the application to ensure responsive design, and validate the HTML.
+I added a favicon to my pages to create a more appealing visual experience.
+In addition, this project allowed me to start being comfortable with describing myself, and finding solutions to problems on my own, or within my study-group.

 Deployed link:
 https://jgibsone4.github.io/Responsive-Design/